The natural splendor of Cape Town extends

-Your holiday to Tanzania would not be complete without visiting the renowned Serengeti National Park, the stage for the Great Migration.
-Driven and dictated by the rain, the Great Migration is regarded as the biggest overland event of its kind anywhere in the world with more than a million wildebeest and thousands of zebra and Thomson’s gazelles tempting fate in search of greener pastures.
-Following close behind are predators like lions, hyenas, and crocodiles, eager to stake their claim in this journey of life and death.
+Your safari to Tanzania would not be complete without visiting the renowned Serengeti National Park, the stage for the Great Migration.
+Driven and dictated by the rain, the Great Migration is regarded as the biggest overland event of its kind anywhere in the world with more than a million wildebeest, zebras and Thomson’s gazelles tempting fate in search of greener pastures.
+Following close behind are predators like lions, hyenas, and crocodiles, all eager to stake their claim in this dramatic journey of life and death.

-A Tanzania holiday presents various opportunities to discover the country’s multitude of attractions and array of natural wonders.
-Abundant wildlife and spectacular landscapes will fill a safari of a lifetime to Tanzania to the brim with magical memories.
+A Tanzania safari vacation offers many opportunities to explore the country’s multitude of attractions and natural wonders.
+With abundant wildlife and spectacular landscapes, your trip to Tanzania will be filled with unforgettable memories.

 JENMAN African Safaris have popular safari packages that allow you to experience the very best of Tanzania and the rest of Africa.